RESI vs. SOHO, SGM, KCR, CSHC, ESP, PRSR, MTVW, IHR, LOK, and NRR

 Should you be buying Residential Secure Income stock or one of its competitors?
-The main competitors of Residential Secure Income include Triple Point Social Housing REIT (SOHO), Sigma Capital Group (SGM), KCR Residential REIT (KCR), CIVS SOCI / RED PREF (CSHC), Prs Reit (PRSR), Empiric Student Property (ESP), Picton Property Income (PCTN), Impact Healthcare REIT (IHR), Lok'nStore Group (LOK), and Mountview Estates (MTVW).
+The main competitors of Residential Secure Income include Triple Point Social Housing REIT (SOHO), Sigma Capital Group (SGM), KCR Residential REIT (KCR), CIVS SOCI / RED PREF (CSHC), Empiric Student Property (ESP), Prs Reit (PRSR), Mountview Estates (MTVW), Impact Healthcare REIT (IHR), Lok'nStore Group (LOK), and NewRiver REIT (NRR).
 These companies are all part of the "real estate" sector.

-Triple Point Social Housing REIT (LON:SOHO) and Residential Secure Income (LON:RESI) are both small-cap real estate companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their profitability, valuation, community ranking, analyst recommendations, earnings, institutional ownership, risk, dividends and media sentiment.
+Triple Point Social Housing REIT (LON:SOHO) and Residential Secure Income (LON:RESI) are both small-cap real estate companies, but which is the better investment?
+We will compare the two companies based on the strength of their risk, institutional ownership, analyst recommendations, media sentiment, earnings, profitability, valuation and dividends.

 Triple Point Social Housing REIT has higher revenue and earnings than Residential Secure Income.
 Residential Secure Income is trading at a lower price-to-earnings ratio than Triple Point Social Housing REIT, indicating that it is currently the more affordable of the two stocks.